mighty-gerbils/gerbil/doc/guide/intro.md

 a library module `:A/B/C/D`, an import of `./E` will resolve to `:A/B/C/E`, while an import of `../E` will resolve to `:A/B/E`.
 Upwards traversals can be nested, so `../../E` will resolve to `:A/E`.
-Downwards traversals are also possible, so `../../E/G` wiil resolve to `:A/E/G`.
+Downwards traversals are also possible, so `../../E/G` will resolve to `:A/E/G`.

 Note that this is merely a syntactic convenience for `import` that